edwiny/gamedevref/unity/unity_notes.md

      }
  }
 ```

-#  Creating visible game objects

-* Right click in Hierarchy window and create empty
-* Assign Sprite Renderer 2D on object
-* Select a sprite or animation
-* NB: Ensure Z coordinates are 0 otherwise it won't show up

 ## Moving things around

 Generally you'll want to move the rigidbody to make sure you play nice with the physics system.